Will Self-Driving Trucks Really Change the Transport Industry?

 Right now, the transport industry is facing a shortage of truck drivers.
 One reason this shortage exists is that driving a truck is physically, emotionally, and economically (pay for general carriers is not great, while some private fleets pay significantly better) hard.
 The transport industry is nearing a rate of 100% turnover every year.

 Additionally, the average truck driver is on the road and away from home and family for more than half the year, and that's brutal on everyone involved.
-Self-driving trucks would take over the over-the-road part that is so grueling on truck drivers and their family.
+Self-driving trucks would take over the over-the-road part that is so grueling on truck drivers and their families.
 Truck drivers, in turn, would work near home, doing the part of the driving that only humans – and very experienced and skilled humans – can do, and be home every day at the end of their workday.

 Better Compensation

-For all of this to work to transform the transport industry positively; however, the focus must be on taking care of truck drivers, with equitable pay, load incentives, and benefits (health, vision, dental, etc.).
+For all of this to work to transform the transport industry positively, however, the focus must be on taking care of truck drivers with equitable pay, load incentives, and benefits (health, vision, dental, etc.).
 The industry needs to take into account the unique types of skills – mechanical, operation, and relationship – that truck drivers have to have to be successful.
 This is a skill-set that should be compensated adequately and fairly because it's a rare skill-set among the general population.

-For the time being, however, self-driving trucks will still need a truck driver riding shotgun for the entire run because there are many tasks that only a human can do on a truck.
+For the time being, however, self-driving trucks will still need a truck driver riding shotgun for the entire run because there are many tasks that only a human being can do on a truck.
 One of those is filling up with gas.
 Another is doing actual maintenance on the truck.
 A third is all the human interaction that happens even in highway and interstate driving, like paying for gas, repairs, if necessary, and oil changes, as well as cooperating with law enforcement stops, and handling toll booth and tunnel fees.

-This, too, will change the transport industry because the truck drivers that ride along in the self-driving trucks will need advanced technology skills that other truck drivers don't require.
+This, too, will change the transport industry because the human truck drivers that ride along in the self-driving trucks will need advanced technology skills that other truck drivers don't require.
 Those skills should translate to higher pay because, in addition to being professional drivers, they will also need to be professional information technology experts.
 Different training will have to be included in CLD courses, and new certifications will need to be issued.

 Call Us Today